To report back.

 2. beginner but enthusiastic / learning orientated

-5. upwind: I knew that the Peak is not super for upwind.
+5. upwind: I knew that the Peak is not superb for upwind.
 I can now - with my little experience - go slight upwind, maybe about 20 - 25 degrees max given optimal conditions.
 Especially wind speed matters a lot.
 If wind is too much or too little or varies, the upwind angle goes away fast.
 I was surprised how fast I lost ground in strong gusts.
 That was probably mostly due to lack of my skills.
 But this seems to be the case for the more experienced too.
 I read that single skins have a higher d/l ratio and that pulls you to the side.

 The rest of my list is either obvious or I cannot comment yet.
 I'm planning to buy a hydrofoil for the summer.
 With this experience I think I need another type of kite for that.
 I might be able to use the Peak in water after getting more experience.
 I think I'll go for a 10m2 used Soul if I manage to find one.